 Just like human analysts it needs help at times because it is not a subject matter expert.
 Understanding the subject matter is the tricky bit, after that the algorithms become rather easy.
 As a programmer I struggled with these same problems.
 Where ML tools and great analysts gain an advantage is when they take everything they are told or see with a pinch of salt and dig deeper.
 Many humans are lazy to do this, but machines do it every time relentlessly and come up with those very awkward questions that eventually solve big problems.

 Today ML has mastered things like looking at people through a camera lens, recognising them and classifying their mood.
-All good fun, but very dangerous to rely on.
+All good fun, but very dangerous to rely upon.

 Neural networks were played with and discarded many times by the AI community but have begun to make a comeback and are now at the root of some of the more exciting recent glimpses of potential advances in ML